nvkex/metalibrary/README.md

 {
   // The number of books returned by this request
   count: number
-  // The total number of books matching this request
-  totalCount: number
   // The index of the last book returned.
 When paginating through results,
   // this value would be used as the `skip` parameter when requesting the next
   // "page" of results.